churine/z2-stuff/README.md

 ## metroid houses

 replaces the palaces graphics with ones from metroid.
-See "Metroid 2 Return of Samus" for a full graphics hack
+See m2ros for a full graphics hack

+## not really z2
+a zelda 1 full graphics hack
+## m2ros
+a zelda 2 full graphics hack